How does Roctavian work?

 Hemophilia A is a rare blood disorder, due to mutations in the F8 gene.
 This gene provides the instructions necessary for cells to make factor VIII, a protein that plays a crucial role in forming blood clots.
 Depending on the disease-causing mutation(s), cells makes too little factor VIII, or a factor that works poorly or is completely absent.
 The result for people with hemophilia A is slow or delayed clotting.
 They require regular infusions of either plasma-derived or recombinant factor VIII to prevent life-threatening bleeding episodes.

-Roctavian contains a harmless virus called AAV5 that carries a healthy copy of the factor VIII gene under the control of a liver-specific promoter.
+Roctavian uses a harmless virus, called AAV5, to carry a healthy copy of the F8 gene that is under the control of a liver-specific promoter.
 Promoters are regions in the DNA that dictate where a certain gene will be active.
-When Roctavian is infused into hemophilia A patients, the recombinant factor VIII gene is delivered into the nuclei of the cells of several tissues, including the liver.
-However, factor VIII protein is made only in the liver cells because of the liver-specific promoter.
-It then is secreted into the bloodstream.
+When Roctavian is infused into hemophilia A patients, the virus delivers the recombinant F8 gene to the nuclei of the cells of several tissues, including the liver.
+However, only liver cells make factor VIII protein because of its liver-specific promoter.
+The liver then secretes the protein into the bloodstream.

 Roctavian in clinical trials

 Preliminary clinical studies indicated that a single optimal dose infusion of Roctavian could restore the normal blood-clotting pathway in hemophilia A patients.

-A Phase 1/2 multi-center, dose-escalation study (NCT02576795) is underway to assess the safety, tolerability, and effectiveness of Valrox in 15 patients with severe hemophilia A.
+A Phase 1/2 multi-center, dose-escalation study (NCT02576795) is underway to assess the safety, tolerability, and effectiveness of Roctavian in 15 patients with severe hemophilia A.

-Preliminary results from nine patients were published in the New England Journal of Medicine in 2017.
-While factor VIII activity levels remained low when patients were given a low or intermediate dose of Roctavian, six of seven patients who were given a high dose of treatment had sustained normalization of factor VIII activity levels over a period of one year, with stabilization of hemostasis, and profoundly reduced need for replacement therapy.
-There were no severe adverse side effects associated with the treatment.
+Preliminary results from nine patients appeared in the New England Journal of Medicine in 2017.
+Factor VIII activity levels remained low in patients given a low or intermediate dose of Roctavian.
+However, six of seven patients who received a high dose of this therapy had sustained normalization of factor VIII activity levels over a period of one year.
+They also showed stabilization of hemostasis and a profoundly reduced need for replacement therapy.
+There were no severe side effects associated with the treatment.